Quick guide to transom mounted transducer set up [less detailed version]

 | ✅ Do this | Mount as close to the keel as possible — it's the lowest point with the cleanest, most stable water flow |

-| 💡 Why | As the hull lifts onto the plane, a transducer mounted wide can break the surface and lose contact entirely |
+| 💡 Why | As the hull lifts onto the plane, a transducer mounted wide [outer boat]can break the surface and lose contact entirely. boat listing [ boat seesawing ] occurs in greater action the further out the transducer is situated. |

-| ⚠️ Watch out for | Transducer must sit outside the prop diameter — visualise the full trim range to confirm clearance |
+| ⚠️ Watch out for | Transducer to sit outside the prop diameter — visualise the full trim range to confirm transducer turbulence trail does not affect prop performance. |

 ⚠️ ATTENTION: Check motor at full turned lock in both directions across the full trim range — confirm the outboard cannot contact the transducer at any point.